 - The Board of Directors is committed to making its meetings accessible to all citizens.
-Any persons requiring a special accommodation to participate, is requested to contact the District Secretary at 530-877-4971, extension 2039 at least 72 hours in advance of the meeting. - To participate in the meeting remotely: Via Zoom Meeting: https://us02web.zoom.us/i/88192841237 Telephone: +1 669 900 6833 US (San Jose) Meeting ID: 881 9284 1237 To improve participation during the meeting, we will be accepting public comments from Zoom Meeting participants during the meeting.
-The Board cannot take action on any matter not on the agenda.
-Public comments specific to an agenda item will be read directly after the agenda item and before the Board votes on an item.
+Any persons requiring a special accommodation to participate, is requested to contact the District Secretary at 530-877-4971, extension 2039 at least 72 hours in advance of the meeting. - To participate in the meeting remotely:

+Via Zoom Meeting: https://us02web.zoom.us/j/88192841237 Telephone: +1 669 900 6833 US (San Jose) Meeting ID: 881 9284 1237 To improve participation during the meeting, we will be accepting public comments from Zoom Meeting participants during the meeting.
+The Poord connect take action on any matter not on the accepting Public comments provide to

-Via Email or Telephone: Public comment will be accepted by email with the subject line PUBLIC COMMENT ITEM NO. \\\\\ to gborrayo@paradiseirrigation.com or telephone (530) 876-2039 prior to 9:00 a.m. on the day of the meeting.
+Via Email or Telephone: Public comment will be accepted by email with the subject line PUBLIC COMMENT ITEM NO. \\\\\ to gborrayo@paradiseirrigation.com or telephone (530) 876-2039 prior to 8:00 a.m. on the day of the meeting.

-1. Opening
+1. Opening & Introductions